robinjmurphy/help/README.md

 ## Theming

 The chat window comes with a basic theme.
-You can override any part of the interface by adding any styles to [`public/css/theme.css`](public/css/theme.css).
+You can override any part of the interface by adding your own styles to [`public/css/theme.css`](public/css/theme.css).